Was that bollard once a cannon?

 1. Street furniture bollards that do seem to be re-used smooth-bore muzzle-loading (SBML) cannon

-Outside St Helens Church, Bishopsgate: photographed by Maggie Jones, and by John Kennedy.
+Outside St Helens Church, Bishopsgate: photographed by Maggie Jones (see below) and by John Kennedy.
 This is definitely an old cannon, probably French, buried muzzle-down.
 The breech end closely resembles Blackmore's Catalogue No. 144: